rgaal/clim680/index.md

 ### Disclaimers & Other Notables

 During my analysis, I struggled with adding the cyclic point to my data; I kept recieving an error that my longitudes were not evenly spaced.
-I also attempted to calculate the EOFs associated with soil moisture content, but with the lack of relationship presented in the previous analyses I thought it would be more similar to the saying 'garbage in = garbage out'.